Gifted and Talent Development

 Registration opens in FeePay the second week of September

-School team meets on Monday afternoons from 3:10-4:45pm in Room 31 to receive general competition information.
+School teams meet Tuesdays from 3:20-4:50 during the season in Room 31 to receive general competition information.

 Competition teams must meet an additional day with their smaller Competition Team to work on their projects.